tensorflow/models/official/transformer/README.md

    ```

    Arguments for initializing the Subtokenizer and trained model:
-   * `--data_dir`: Used to locate the vocabulary file to create a Subtokenizer, which encodes the input and decodes the model output.
    * `--model_dir` and `--param_set`: These parameters are used to rebuild the trained model

    Arguments for specifying what to translate: